chendave/initrepo/k8s/demo/webhook/README.md

 The files will be generated in the temporary directory, for example, `/tmp/test-e2e-server-cert870905509`

-`gensecret.sh` is copied from [1], but it is lacking of self-signed CA cert.
+`gensecret.sh` is copied from [1], but it is lacking of self-signed CA cert, if go this approach, you need to replace the `caBundle` (mentioned below) with the CA cert defined in the `/etc/kubernetes/kubelet.conf`.

 - Create a K8S tls secret based on the generated cert and key.